nerabits/Surge-Manual/scripting/common.md

 }
 ```

 When using an object as an option list. `url` is required.
-If `headers` exists, it overwrites all existing header fields. `body` can be a string or object.
+If `headers` field exists, it overwrites all existing header fields. `body` can be a string or object.
 When presenting an object, it is encoded to JSON string, and the 'Content-Type' is set to `application/json`.

 callback: callback(error<String>, response<Object>, data<String>)

-When successful, the error is Null, and the response contains 'status' and 'headers'.
+When successful, the error is null, and the response object contains `status` and `headers` properties.

 Similar function: **$httpClient.get**, **$httpClient.put**，**$httpClient.delete**, **$httpClient.head**, **$httpClient.options**, **$httpClient.patch**.